denjigolous/BIMM143_github/README.md

-# BIMM143_github
+# BIMM143
-My Classwork from Bioinformatics Lab
+My Classwork from BIMM143